neishm/fstd2nc/README.md

   --time-units {seconds,minutes,hours,days}
                         The units of time for the netCDF file.
 Default is hours.
+  --reference-date YYYY-MM-DD
+                        The reference date for the netCDF time axis.
+The default is the starting date in the file.
   --buffer-size BUFFER_SIZE
                         How much data to write at a time (in MBytes).
 Default is 100.